sheikharian/Medical_Database/README.md

 # SQL Medical Database
 SQL Medical Database Repo

-_Contains only SQL & Web files, not operable by itself._
+_Contains only SQL & Web files, NOT operable by itself as requires resources from The Build Fellowship._

 ## Tools Used
 - SQL Server Management Studio 20